If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 - It can raise attraction from your spouse toward you by showing strength, creating some mystery, and by allowing your spouse to experience the consequences of what they think they want.

-- It can give the two of you a break from arguing, bickering, and yelling if those problems exists so that you don’t further hurt each other.
+- It can give the two of you a break from arguing, bickering, and yelling if those problems exist so that you don’t further hurt each other.

 It’s important to embrace and realize that stopping your divorce and saving your marriage is a process.